-You can see a relation already with the modern system, aerophones are wind (both woodwind and brass), chordophones are strings, electrophones are electric and idiophones with membranophone are percussion.
+You can see a relationship already with the modern system, aerophones are wind (both woodwind and brass), chordophones are strings, electrophones are electric and idiophones with membranophones are percussion.

-The only problem with that classification was the keyboards, since they use strings to make sounds but you play them by pressing keys multiple revisions and variants of this system where used throughout the years like André Schaeffners system and Steve Mann system.
+The only problem with that classification was the keyboards since they use strings to make sounds but you play them by pressing keys multiple revisions and variants of this system were used throughout the years like the André Schaeffners system and the Steve Mann system.

 - West African